mabur/carma/readme.md

+# What is Carma?

-CARMA is a single header with C ARray MAcros.
+CARMA is a single C header with C ARray MAcros.

-It follows the tradition of developers implementing their own utility functions to deal with arrays, since the C standard library is a bit lacking in this regard.
+It follows the tradition of C developers implementing their own utility functions to deal with arrays, since the C standard library is so bare bone.

-# Arrays
+## Arrays

 Carma does not define any concrete array structs on its own.
 Instead, it works on any structs that follow certain conventions for its member variables.